ECAS-Lab/ecas-training/ECAS_Training_EGU19.md

-# Data Analysis made easy with the ENES Climate Analytics Service (ECAS) -- Draft
+# Data Analysis made easy with the ENES Climate Analytics Service (ECAS)

 ## Training on ECAS at EGU19